Convergence of discrete conformal mappings on surfaces: Discussion

 \begin{remark} In \cite{bucking08}, another convergence of discrete conformal mappings is studies that has a slower rate of convergence.
 This result uses a definition of discrete conformality different than the one we consider, allowing dual structures based on two sets of circle patterns.
 While this result does not fit into the current context, but it would be interesting to build structure in this more general setting (see also \cite{schrammquad}). \end{remark}

 Instead of prescribing the boundary data, one can also use a uniformization theorem like the Riemann Mapping Theorem.
 The following theorem proves convergence of extended Riemann mappings to a Jordan domain with three marked points.
 The extended Riemann mapping is defined to be the unique map from equilateral triangle $ABC$ with side length $1$ to the closure of the domain. \begin{theorem}[Theorem 6.4 of \cite{luo-sun-wu_convergence}] Let $\Omega \subset \C$ be a Jordan domain with $\{p,q,r\}\in \partial \Omega$.
 There exists a sequence of triangulated piecewise flat disks $\Omega_n$ which exhaust $\Omega$ such that the piecewise linear discrete uniformization maps $\phi_n: \Omega_n \to \triangle ABC$ converge uniformly to the extended Riemann mapping $(\Omega, (p,q,r)) \to \triangle ABC$. \end{theorem} In particular, this work relies on a rigidity result that implies LDCR, given in Lemma \ref{thm:VS-RS-LDCR} in the Appendix.
 Careful estimates on the angles in the chosen triangulation and conformal factors ensure fullness.
 Note that, as with most of the results for vertex scaling, the analogue of properness is not used since there is not currently a result estimating $s_n$ in Lemma \ref{thm:VS-RS-LDCR}.
 Convergence to a conformal map follows from an argument on quasiconformality.
+Analogous work in the context of inversive distance packing is given in \cite{chen2025convergenceinversivedistancecircle}.

 We will now discuss the application to the context of Gu-Luo-Wu \cite{gu_convergence} and Luo-Wu-Zhu \cite{luo-wu-zhu_convergence,wu-zhu_convergence}, whose work is closely related to the type of convergence result began by Rodin-Sullivan, but in the vertex scaling context.